P. J. Williams: Regular season

+Playoffs

 Personal life

 On October 5, 2014, Williams was involved in a car accident in Tallahassee, Florida.
 He and his two passengers, including teammate Ronald Darby, left the accident scene.
 Williams returned a short time later, the police officer on scene reported that Williams stated that his phone was dead and he went to make a phone call.
 The Tallahassee Police Department initially identified the accident as a hit and run, but downgraded the incident, issuing Williams two tickets one for driving on a suspended license.
 The accident was not included in Tallahassee's public online database of police calls.

 On April 3, 2015, Williams was arrested for DUI in Tallahassee, Florida.
 Williams was pulled over after making an illegal left turn and swerving while he was driving a rental vehicle on a suspended license.
 The officer claimed Williams had blood shot and watery eyes and displayed slurred speech.
 He was arrested after declining to perform a field sobriety test and to take a breathalyzer at Leon County Jail.
 On April 27, 2015, it was reported that the DUI charge had been dropped.
 Paperwork filed by the state attorney stated, "The state is unable" to prove that Williams was driving and that his faculties were impaired by alcohol."